Amrita Singh: 1983–1993

-Singh made her Bollywood debut in 1983 with Betaab, an highly successful romantic drama in which she was paired with Sunny Deol.
+Singh made her Hindi cinema debut in 1983 with Betaab, a highly successful romantic drama in which she was paired with Sunny Deol.
 This was quickly followed by a succession of hits, such as Sunny (1984), Mard (which was the biggest hit of 1985) and Saaheb (also 1985), Chameli Ki Shaadi and Naam (both 1986), Khudgarz (1987), and Waaris (1988).
 Singh made a successful pair in several films, not only with Sunny Deol, Sanjay Dutt, and Raj Babbar, but also with Jeetendra, Vinod Khanna, Anil Kapoor and Amitabh Bachchan, some of the leading actors of the 1980s.
 As well as playing leading roles, she also played supporting negative roles in films such as Raju Ban Gaya Gentleman (1992), Suryavanshi (1992) and Aaina (1993), winning the Filmfare Award for Best Supporting Actress for the lattermost.
 Her comic timings in films such as Saaheb and Chameli Ki Shaadi are still remembered.
 She decided to retire into family life and quit acting after her appearance in Rang (1993).

 2002–present

 Singh returned to acting in 2002 with 23rd March 1931: Shaheed, in which she played the mother of Bhagat Singh (played by Bobby Deol).
-She joined the television industry with Ekta Kapoor's family drama Kavyanjali, which aired on Star Plus in 2005.
+She joined the television industry with Ekta Kapoor's family drama Kavyanjali, which aired on StarPlus in 2005.
 In the show, Singh was seen in a negative role that soon gained immense popularity.
-Later that year, she won acclaim for her performance in yet another negative role for the film Kalyug.
-In 2007, Singh played the role of gangster Maya Dolas' mother, Ratnaprabha Dolas, in the Sanjay Gupta film Shootout at Lokhandwala, directed by Apoorva Lakhia - Vivek Oberoi played the role of Maya Dolas.
+Later that year, she received critical acclaim for her performance in yet another negative role for the film Kalyug, which earned her a nomination for the Filmfare Award for Best Performance in a Negative Role.
+In 2007, Singh played the role of gangster Maya Dolas' mother, Ratnaprabha Dolas, in the Sanjay Gupta film Shootout at Lokhandwala, directed by Apoorva Lakhia.
+Vivek Oberoi played the role of Maya Dolas.
 Later on, she appeared in the anthology film Dus Kahaniyaan, where she appeared in the short story Poornmasi.

 Continuing her acting journey, Singh was seen in Kajraare (2010), and also appeared in Aurangzeb (2012) under the Yash Raj Films banner, where she was paired with Jackie Shroff after almost two decades, after having paired together in Aaina.
 In 2014, she was seen in 2 States, produced by Dharma Productions, portraying the role of co-actor Arjun Kapoor's mother.
-The film was released on 18 April 2014, and was a critical and commercial success, and also earned Singh a nomination for the Filmfare Award for Best Supporting Actress.
+The film was released on 18 April 2014, and was a critical and commercial success, and also earned Singh a second nomination for the Filmfare Award for Best Supporting Actress.
 In 2016, she appeared in Flying Jat playing Tiger Shroff's mother.
 In 2017, she appeared in the comedy-drama Hindi Medium as a school principal.
-In 2019, she appeared in Sujoy Ghosh's Badla, reuniting with Amitabh Bachchan after 18 years.
-Badla met with highly positive reviews, and Singh's performance received high critical acclaim.
-The film proved to be a commercial success, and Singh's performance earned her a nomination for the Filmfare Award for Best Supporting Actress.
+In 2019, she appeared in Sujoy Ghosh's psychological mystery thriller Badla, reuniting with Amitabh Bachchan after 18 years.
+Badla and Singh's performance received widespread critical acclaim upon release.
+The film proved to be a commercial success, and Singh's performance earned her a third nomination for the Filmfare Award for Best Supporting Actress.